4elta/recon/README.md

 usage: analyze.py [-h] [-i INPUT] [--json JSON] [--csv CSV] {tls,ssh} tool recommendations

 positional arguments:
-  {tls,ssh}             specify the service/protocol whose results are to be analyzed tool                  specify the tool whose results are to be analyzed recommendations       path to the recommendations document (e.g.: '/path/to/recon/config/recommendations/tls/mozilla-intermediate.toml')
+  {tls,ssh,http}        specify the service/protocol whose results are to be analyzed tool                  specify the tool whose results are to be analyzed recommendations       path to the recommendations document (e.g.: '/path/to/recon/config/recommendations/tls/mozilla-intermediate.toml')